 Canvas is the campus-wide learning management system (LMS) for publishing instructional information online at U-M. It is highly interactive, offering instructors a central online resource to provide students with access to all of their course-related materials (e.g. assignments, lecture recordings, quizzes/exams).
 It also offers a robust set of features including simple site design, the ability to send announcements or hold discussions, easy incorporation of media, accessible learning analytics, and online grading capabilities.

 How to Access Canvas

-Canvas can be accessed by any U-M instructor by visiting canvas.umich.edu.
+Canvas can be accessed by any U-M instructor by visiting canvas.it.umich.edu.
 Canvas sites are automatically created for all U-M courses prior to the start of each term.
 After logging in, instructors should see a list of their available course sites in the central dashboard, and be able to immediately start adding content.

 ITS manages Canvas for the University, so questions or problems with using the service can be addressed directly by their Service Center.
 In addition, they offer an extensive set of online documentation , including a Quick-Start Tutorial for U-M Instructors.
 Introductory workshops are also scheduled throughout the term, and are available to all U-M faculty and staff (registration will be required).
 Information on all upcoming Canvas workshops around campus, including links to register, are available on the Teaching and Technology Collaborative website.

 For specific questions about getting started with Canvas at the College, CAEN consultants are available, and can address any concerns instructors may have about integrating Canvas into their Engineering course curriculum.

 Nexus, the College’s online and professional education program, is also well qualified to support Engineering faculty using Canvas.
 Refer to their Canvas Course Setup for Online Learners document, and their video tutorial: